-BIRTH DOULA: FULL SERVICE PACKAGE
+BIRTH DOULA: SIGNATURE SERVICE PACKAGE

 Free interview to get to know each other

 On call availability, at your service from the time contract is signed.

 One prenatal meeting to discuss birth options and preferences.